Fixing the PC version of SADX

 • Time of Day by PkR – if you’ve beaten the story, you can change the time of day by taking the train between Station Square and the Mystic Ruins.

-• Dreamcast DLC by PkR – this mod recreates Dreamcast-exclusive SA1 DLC content in the PC port.
+• Dreamcast DLC by PkR – this mod recreates Dreamcast-exclusive downloadable content in the PC port.

 • SADX Style Water by PkR – this mod restores the ocean wave effect in Emerald Coast and fixes a few problems with the SADX version of the level without reverting it to the Dreamcast version.